vaibhavar/ui5lab-wordcloud/README.md

  npm start
 ~~~~

-Once the built has completed, open up the [link](http://localhost:8083/test-resources/ui5lab/browser/index.html "UI5Lab browser sample") in your browser and you should see ui5lab.wordcloud library added in the list.
+Once the built has completed, open up the UI5Lab browser sample ([link](http://localhost:8083/test-resources/ui5lab/browser/index.html "UI5Lab browser sample")) in your browser and you should see ui5lab.wordcloud library added in the list.